Bimodular continuous attractor neural networks with static and moving stimuli: Static Inputs

-The second effect is the bias effect mainly operative at higher disparity, which explains the anomalous behavior in Fig. \ref{fgsum}(e).
+Since the bump heights can encode the statistical weight of the carried information \cite{deneve1999reading}, it is important to study how they are determined in the coupled network module.
+The bump heights are dependent on two effects.
+The first one is the excitatory effect.
+In general, the bump in the module receiving excitatory inputs from another module is higher than its counterpart that receives inhibitory inputs.
+This is shown in Fig. \ref{fgsum}(g), in which the bump in module 1 is higher than that in module 2.

+On the other hand, the second effect becomes operative and may produce an opposite effect on the bump height.
+This second effect is the displacement effect due to the inter-modular coupling, which is more significant for weak inputs.
 Due to the inter-modular couplings, the peak positions of the bumps in both modules are either attracted or repelled from the respective stimulus positions.
-When the disparity is within the range of the inter-modular couplings, the tendency to displace the bumps increases with the disparity \cite{Fung2}.
+When the disparity is within the range of the inter-modular couplings, the tendency to displace the bumps increases with the disparity \cite{fung2010moving}.
 This displacement weakens the efficacy of the input stimuli and results in a reduction of the amplitude.
-Interestingly, due to the nonlinear dependence of the firing rate on the synaptic input, the bias due to an excitatory interaction is stronger than that of an inhibitory one.
-Thus the responses in module 1 (receiving excitatory interactions from module 2) have a stronger bias and a weaker amplitude.

-Another observation about the network behavior is the principle of inverse effectiveness \cite{DoraAnge}.
-It states that the network response due to the combination of two inputs is weaker than the sum of the responses to the individual inputs, that is, network responses are sub-additive.
-This has been considered as an evidence of the divisive normalization of network responses, and was illustrated in bimodular networks with excitatory couplings \cite{Wenhao1}.
-As illustrated in Fig. \ref{fg6new}, this principle is also valid for bimodular networks with excitatory and inhibitory couplings in respective directions.
+As shown in Fig. \ref{fgsum}(e), the bump in module 1 receiving excitatory inter-modular coupling has weaker responses compared with that in module 2 receiving inhibitory inter-modular coupling.
+The displacement effect in Fig. \ref{fgsum}(e) is magnified in Fig. \ref{fgs1} when the input strengths are further reduced to 0.5.
+This is contrary to the prediction of the excitatory effect and the displacement of the bump position away from its external input needs to be considered.